tajiritomoyuki/ApertureContour/README.md

 ```
 ![sample](https://user-images.githubusercontent.com/22582770/70207908-72059a80-176f-11ea-87ef-261eeb2edbf8.png)

-very easy to draw contours which is used for apertures!
+Very easy to draw contours which are used for apertures!